novacrazy/uvpp/README.md

 ## HEAVILY WORK IN PROGRESS!

+Currently working on converting raw pointers for relational data to smart pointers, mostly `shared_ptr` and `weak_ptr`.
+I haven't decided the best way to cleanup all loose handles and the event loop when everything is destroyed.

 ### Example

 You might notice the use of `.get()` for async operations; that's because uv++ uses `promise`s, `future`s, and `shared_future`s for asynchronous results.